shkschneider/czar/FEATURES.md

 - single-line `//` and multi-line `/**/` comments
 - `sizeof` `x is T` and `type(x)` (string)
 - stack allocation warns at 1MB and errors at 2MB
-- stack usage should be less than 1MB and must be less than 2MB
 - `string` type
 - struct constructor method `new()` and destructor `free()`
 - `struct Name { members... }`